shades3002/PayPal-calculator-with-angularjs/README.md

 # Motivation

-For this project I wanted to use Pug which is a template engine of NodeJs to facilitate writing HTML, turn the style handle with sass.
-Everything was automated with the GruntJs task manager
+For this project I wanted to use [Pug](https://pugjs.org/ "Pug") which is a template engine of NodeJs to facilitate writing HTML, turn the style handle with [SASS](http://sass-lang.com/ "SASS").
+Everything was automated with the [GruntJs](https://gruntjs.com/ "GruntJs") task manager.

 # Installation